gasparian/obd_elm327_vehicle_speed/README.md

 ## ELM327 signals processing on Linux

 The goal is to get a speed from vehicle using a super-cheap elm327 controller and a standardized OBD API.
+The speed is usually encoded with two-digit hexadecimal number from and can vary in range 0...255 km\h.

 Before begin:
  - [obd communication cheatsheet](https://gist.github.com/gasparian/d8c24743e0e2527e2c1c3090a1bcf9df);